Looking for an Atlanta Chapter 13 lawyer?

 Let’s face it – it’s been a tough year or two for most of us.
 But for some there seems to be no end in sight.
 If you find yourself struggling to pay your bills, bankruptcy can get you back in control.

-Craig Black helps Atlanta residents like you find the best path out of crippling debt.
+Craig Black, an Atlanta Chapter 13 lawyer, helps Atlanta residents like you find the best path out of crippling debt.
 And both you and your assets will get the careful attention you deserve.
 We know how to determine what type of bankruptcy option will best work for you, while helping you maintain control over the decisions you need to make.

 Problems You Can’t Afford to Avoid

 - Annoying phone calls reminding you of overdue bills

 - You're taking cash advances to make bill payments

 - You're having to choose essentials over paying credit card minimums

 - You're constantly experiencing stress over your finances

 The sad truth is that once the debt spiral starts the likelihood of recovering from it is very low.